liri-project/liri-music/README.md

 		Qt5.5 (Tested using 5.5.1)
 		qml-material (https://github.com/papyros/qml-material)

-Liri Vinyl is still very early in development, however, if you'd like to give it a try, just install the dependencies, and then Qt Creator, and open the .pro file.
+Liri Music is still very early in development, however, if you'd like to give it a try, just install the dependencies, and then Qt Creator, and open the .pro file.
 Then run it from Qt Creator.

 Or you could build it by running the following (from the liri-vinyl subdirectory containing the .pro file):